replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 Introduced in version 0.13.0.
 Various cluster resources have scheduling requirements that make it impossible to have the desired replica fulfilled until all nodes join the cluster.
 This can lead to some unfavorable outcomes (such as false positives in health check error reporting).
-To avoid this, EKCO will auto scale specific resources, that were installed from kURL, to ensure proper cluster state.
+To avoid this, EKCO will auto scale specific resources that were installed from kURL, to ensure proper cluster state.